contractlevel/yield-v2/docs/concepts/REBALANCE.md

 The returned `Rebalance` value includes:

-- `nonce` — the rebalance ID.
-It increments as rebalances are initiated.
+- `nonce` — the ID of the current or next rebalance.
+It advances when a rebalance completes.
 - `state` — `NONE` (`0`) when no rebalance is active, or `REBALANCING` (`1`) while a rebalance is in progress.
 - `activeStrategy` — the strategy where capital is currently allocated.
 - `pendingStrategy` — the strategy where capital is being moved during an active rebalance.